jai-python3/file-python-utils/README.md

 ### Developers

-If you modify the code in this package:
+If you modify the code in this package in your local virtual environment:

 ```shell
 pip uninstall data-file-utils